 The Exascale Computing Project is an incredibly diverse project with members coming from a wide range of backgrounds, employment classifications, and nationalities.
-While vital to develop solid software and engage in good science this proved somewhat problematic for the purpose of debugging issues on many of these platforms.
-Much of the information on these earlytesting platforms were
+While vital to develop solid software and engage in good science, this proved somewhat problematic for the purpose of debugging issues on many of these platforms.
+Much of the information on these early testing platforms was still under NDA, and not every organization was under the same shared NDA, and identifying what information could and could not be shared proved difficult.
+Similarly, some organizations interpreted the export control determinations in different ways, which further restricted who could and could not be brought in to debug and troubleshoot.